Keepingshtum/GeneticAlgo/README.md

 # GeneticAlgo
-PBL repo for DAA, OOC and SE.
+PBL repo for the college classes: DAA, OOC and SE.

 20/08/2019
 Note to all future visitors on my profile: